ozone3950/lga1200-itx-buyers-guide/README.md

 - 4x USB 3.2 Gen1 (2x Rear, 2x Front)
 - 4x USB 2.0 (2x Rear, 2x Front)
 - Realtek 8125B 2.5 Gigabit LAN
+- Intel AX201 WiFi
 - Realtek ALC1220 Audio
 - Clear CMOS Button
+- Debug LEDs

 ##### Notes:
 With the best VRMs and memory overclocking capabilities out of the rest of the boards, this board packs a punch.
-Thunderbolt 3 and the rest of the decent connevtivity features will help in tasks such as productivity, and the clear CMOS button on the rear IO will definitely help with overclocking.
+Thunderbolt 3 and the rest of the decent connevtivity features will help in tasks such as productivity, and the debug LEDs and clear CMOS button on the rear IO will definitely help with overclocking.

 ![z490iunify](https://user-images.githubusercontent.com/91910634/144762620-9f4d729f-1a8d-481c-9d66-f457e9728d45.png)

 ## Verdict

 This is a very close competition, but the winner is the MSI Z490I UNIFY.
-It has the best VRMs out of the boards being able to easily handle a 10900K, great RAM topology for memory overclocking, and even a clear CMOS button to make the overclocking process more efficient.
+It has the best VRMs out of the boards being able to easily handle a 10900K, great RAM topology for memory overclocking, and even debug leds and a clear CMOS button to make the overclocking process more efficient.
 Though the Gigabyte Z490I AORUS ULTRA is a close contender due to its insane rear IO, and VRMs nearly as good as the UNIFY.